JuliaReach/MathematicalSystems.jl/docs/src/man/systems.md

 The following table summarizes the equation represented by each system type (the names are given in abbreviated form).
 Again, discrete systems are not included.
+The column *Input constraints* corresponds to input or noise constraints (or both).

 |Equation | State constraints | Input constraints|System type (abbr.)|
 |:-------|-------------|-----------|-----|